Umweltzone/Umweltzone/README.md

 Before the app can be built a bunch of values have to be set.

 * Google Maps v2 API key

+Please make sure to provide two API keys both for the release and the debug build of the application.
+The package name of the debug build has the `.debug` suffix to allow parallel installation on one device.

 * TraceDroid email address
 * Contact email address